IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-07-06-ironhack-week-4.md

 + Flash messages
 + Application Helpers

-On Friday I had a one-on-one meeting with Raul and gave me feedback about how I'm doing in the Bootcamp.
+On Friday I had a one-on-one meeting with Raul who gave me feedback about how I'm doing in the Bootcamp.
 He told me that I have typo errors and problems finding them.
-He also told me that I know more than I think.
+He also told me that I know more than I think which is something interesting to keep in mind.

 I've found something interesting this week.
 Rails give IDs to some elements automatically and this is not a good practice!
+I.E:

 `
 	<input type="text" name="project[name]" id="project_name">